delorenj/agent-forge/README.md

 ```

 ### Adding New Agents

 See [Developer Guide](docs/DEVELOPER_GUIDE.md) for details on:

 - Agent design patterns
 - Integration with the meta-team workflow
 - Testing and validation
 - Documentation standards

-## =Ê Performance & Scalability
+## =ï¿½ Performance & Scalability

 - **Processing Time**: Typically 30-120 seconds for complete team generation
 - **Agent Library**: Scales to thousands of existing agents